scarletbright/avalanche-docs/docs/v1.0/en/api/keystore.md

 A keystore exists at the node level, so if you create a user on a node it exists *only* on that node.
 However, users may be imported and exported using this API.

+**You should only create a keystore user on a node that you operate, as the node operator has access to your plaintext password.**

 ## Format

 This API uses the `json 2.0` API format.
 For more information on making JSON RPC calls, see [here.](./issuing-api-calls.md)